-9 (c) Each school building operated by the district meets at10 least 1 of the following:
+9 (c) Each school building operated by the district meets at least 1 of the following: 10

-(i) Is located in the Upper Peninsula at least 30 miles fromany other public school building.
+11 (i) Is located in the Upper Peninsula at least 30 miles from 12 any other public school building.

 (ii) Is located on an island that is not accessible by bridge.
 14 (3) The amount of the additional funding to each eligible 15 district under subsection (2) shall be determined under a spending plan developed as provided in this subsection and approved by the 16 17 superintendent of public instruction.
 The spending plan shall be 18 developed cooperatively by the intermediate superintendents of each 19 intermediate district in which an eligible district is located.
 The intermediate superintendents shall review the financial situation 20 of each eligible district, determine the minimum essential 21 financial needs of each eligible district, and develop and agree on 22 23 a spending plan that distributes the available funding under 24 subsection (2) to the eligible districts based on those financial needs.
 The intermediate superintendents shall submit the spending 25 26 plan to the superintendent of public instruction for approval.
-Upon 27 approval by the superintendent of public instruction, the amounts specified for each eligible district under the spending plan are allocated under subsection (2) and shall be paid to the eligible districts in the same manner as payments under section 22b.
+Upon specified for each eligible district under the spending plan are allocated under subsection (2) and shall be paid to the eligible districts in the same manner as payments under section 22b.